pulemojatau/CatPhotoApp/README.md

 # Cat Photo App

 A simple web application that showcases adorable cat photos, built to practice HTML fundamentals.
+Here is the link to this guided project [Responsive Web Design](https://www.freecodecamp.org/learn/2022/responsive-web-design/).

 ## Table of Contents